Cartus/AMR-Parser/README.md

 ./preprocess_17.sh
 ```

 Aftering running the script, you can find preprocessed AMR files under the amr/tmp_amr folder, which contains train, dev and test three folders.
-Before using our Hybrid Aligner, we need the output files of [JAMR aligner] (https://github.com/jflanigan/jamr).
+Before using our Hybrid Aligner, we need the output files of [JAMR Aligner](https://github.com/jflanigan/jamr).

 You can get the aligned train file simply by using the JAMR aligner:
 ```